danimaeztu/botlpf/README.md

 # botlpf

-Twitter bot that publishes tweets of the same month, day, minute and second but from X years ago.
+Twitter bot that publishes tweets linking blog posts of the same month, day, minute and second but from X years ago.

 Blog: https://lapinatafrikie.blogspot.com/